Hercules of the Forum Boarium: Description

-The bronze sculpture is slightly over life-sized and is in the Hellenistic style of the second century BCE.
-The Hellenistic style was based on the canon of proportions that had been established by Lysippos in the early fourth century BCE.
+The bronze sculpture is slightly over life-sized and is in the Hellenistic style of the second century BC.
+The Hellenistic style was based on the canon of proportions that had been established by Lysippos in the early fourth century BC.
 The muscles on the sculpture are exaggerated and the head is proportionally smaller when compared to the rest of the body.
 The Forum Boarium statue is one of the two surviving full-sized Greek statues from ancient Greece.
-The second Hercules statue was discovered near the Theatre of Pompey.
+The second Hercules statue was discovered near the Theatre of Pompey and is now in the Vatican Museums.
 The Hercules of the Theatre of Pompey had been carefully buried under protective tiles and incised FCS (Fulgor Conditum Summanium) because it was constantly hit by lightning.
 The Hercules of the Theatre of Pompey depicts him leaning on his club vertically as he holds the apple of Hesperides in his left hand.
 On his left forearm, he has draped the skin of the Nemean Lion that he defeated on his first Labor.

-Both sculptures display contrapposto, a typical style from Lysippos in which the figure's weight is thrown entirely on one foot.
-Though their muscles are exaggerated, they stand in marked contrast to the bearded, burly and perhaps more familiar Farnese Hercules.
+Both sculptures display contrapposto, a style typical of Greek classicism in which most of the figure's weight rests on one foot.
+Although the muscles are exaggerated, they stand in marked contrast to the bearded, burly, and perhaps more familiar Farnese Hercules.

 Subject

-The statue of Hercules from Forum Boarium is based on his twelve labors where he must bring back the Golden Apples of Hesperides to Eurystheus.
-Hercules found Prometheus during his search and freed him from his prison.
+The statue of Hercules from the Forum Boarium is based on one of his twelve labors, which required him to retrieve the Golden Apples of Hesperides and deliver them to Eurystheus.
+During his quest Hercules encountered the Titan Prometheus and freed him from his shackles.
 In return, Prometheus told him where he could find the Golden Apples.
-The apples were guarded by a hundred-headed dragon named Ladon who could not be conquered by Hercules.
-To defeat Ladon, he needed the help of Atlas, the titan that held the Earth and Heavens on his shoulder.
-Hercules managed to convince Atlas to help him get the apples, but in exchange, Hercules would have to carry the weight of the world while Atlas acquired the apples.
-When Atlas returned with the apples, he did not want to retake the weight of the world back.
-Hercules tricked Atlas by saying that he would gladly stay and hold up the world, but asked Atlas if he could take the weight again so he can adjust his cloak.
-Atlas took back the weight of the world and Hercules immediately picked up the Golden Apples and ran off.
+They were guarded by a hundred-headed dragon named Ladon who could not be conquered by Hercules.
+To defeat Ladon, he would need the help of Atlas, the Titan who held heaven and earth on his shoulders.
+Hercules managed to persuade Atlas to retrieve the Golden Apples for him, but in return Hercules had to agree to carry the weight of the world while Atlas completed the task.
+When Atlas returned with the apples, however, he was unwilling to retake the weight of the world.
+Hercules tricked him by saying that he would gladly stay and hold up the world forever, if only Atlas would take the weight again very briefly while Hercules adjusted his cloak.
+So Atlas resumed bearing the weight of the world, and Hercules grabbed the Golden Apples and ran off.